majabojarska/blog/content/devlog/_index.md

 ## 2025-11-26

 - Finally got Zigbee2MQTT working.
 Still need to finish the Mosquitto deployment for Z2M to not exit on the first failed connection attempt.
-- Cleared and flashed my ZigBee dongle with fresh firmeware install.
+- Cleared and flashed my ZigBee dongle with fresh firmware install.
 Zigbee2MQTT was having issues before that, and now it just works.
   - This will be a cool writeup, adding to my list.

 ---